Every week, MobileSyrup outlines some of the most notable movies and TV shows that recently hit Canadian streaming platforms.

 The full list of movies and shows hitting Netflix Canada this month can be found here.

-What are you planning on watching this week?
+What are you planning on streaming this week?
 Let us know in the comments.

 For more suggestions, check out last week’s Streaming in Canada column.